 Often times the simplest of questions and/or issues can be resolved by referring to the frequently asked questions section below.
-The most important goal is that my customers are completely satisfied with the products and work, so should you still have a question, inquiry, or comment please feel free to email and I’ll reply in kind.
+Should you still have a question, inquiry, or comment please feel free to email and I’ll reply in kind.

 For further information or to inquire about commissioning a project and/or available openings please email me at the shop…. [email protected]